uym2/CSE257_molgym/README.md

+# This is my clone of the MolGym software.
+I mostly used the software as is in my CSE257 final project.
+I only added the scripts to run it, so all of the .sh files are mine.

 # MolGym: Reinforcement Learning for 3D Molecular Design

 This repository allows to train reinforcement learning policies for designing molecules directly in Cartesian coordinates.
 The agent builds molecules by repeatedly taking atoms from a given _bag_ and placing them onto a 3D _canvas_.